KaioGrecoOl/KaioGrecoOl/README.md

   <img height="180em" src="https://github-readme-stats.vercel.app/api/top-langs/?username=KaioGrecoOl&layout=compact&langs_count=7&theme=dracula"/>
 </div>

+- 🎓  I have a degree in Law with some experiences in Mining and environment laws.

 - 🌱 I’m currently learning Back-end module of Trybe's course

 - 📫 How to reach me **kaiogreco91@gmail.com**